alger-yeo/Baseball-Home-Run-Predictor-/README.md

 ## Results

-- The linear Regression Model's test data metrics outperformed the naivebaseline with MSE of 26.56, an RMSE of 5.15 and an R² of 0.60.
+- The linear Regression Model's test data metrics outperformed the naiveb aseline with MSE of 26.56, an RMSE of 5.15 and an R² of 0.60.

 ## Future Improvements